Microsoft Corporation (MSFT)

 Balance sheet position

-Balance sheet positioning remains net cash positive at $51.4B, with cash-rich balance sheet.
+Balance sheet positioning is $43.7B, with cash-rich balance sheet.

 Key drivers